 On arrival on this campus an admitted student will be given a proficiency test in scientific English.
 On the basis of this test, the student may be advised to enter immediately into advanced courses relevant to training in entomology.
 Alternatively, if proficiency is poor, the student may be advised to delay advanced studies.
 (Good grades in advanced courses cannot be achieved without competence in English.)
 The University offers remedial courses.

-If a student does not gain a TOEFL score of 580 (paper-based test) or more, then he/she may enroll in an intensive English course at a U.S. university, including this university, and the TOEFL may be taken again after completing the course.
+If a student does not gain a TOEFL score of 580 or more on the paper-based test (TOEFL PBT) or 90 or more on the internet-based test (TOEFL iBT), then he/she may enroll in an intensive English course at a U.S. university, including this university, and the TOEFL may be taken again after completing the course.
 This course work does not exempt a student from the proficiency test in scientific English on arrival in this department, or further course work for remedial purposes.
 No student can be admitted to the Graduate College or this department until an adequate TOEFL score has been achieved.

 Proficiency in Biological SciencesAll new graduate students in this department take, in their first week, a proficiency examination in the biological sciences which covers the areas of cellular and molecular biology, plant and animal physiology, genetics, ecology, taxonomy and evolution.
 The standard requirement is that of a general biology text such as would be used in a majors biology course.
 If serious deficiencies in these subjects exist, then course work lasting one or two semesters, may be prescribed before advanced studies are initiated.